Sunday, September 15, 2024

 Dr. Walter J. Craig stated that he made a post mortem examination of the body.
 The body was well nourished.
 Blood was oozing from a wound in the lower part of the body, and her clothes wore soaked with blood.
 The cause of death was hemorrhage [sic] from the wound, accelerated by the weak condition of the internal organs.

-The Coroner: Was there any evidence to show how the wound was caused ?
+The Coroner: Was there any evidence to show how the wound was caused?

-Dr. Craig : No, none whatever.
+Dr. Craig: No, none whatever.
 Deceased lost a deal of blood.

 Mary Loxton, in charge of Dr. Singleton's Night Shelter, Islington street, Collingwood, deposed to being called to see the deceased by a constable, on Thursday night.
 Recognised the deceased as a widow named Catherine Smith, who had previously slept at the Shelter, some 9 or 10 months since.
 (28)

 From inquiries made by the police yesterday, it is now ascertained that the deceased resided with her married daughter, a Mrs. McTavish in Ann street, Williamstown, during the last two months.
-On Thursday last, the day of her death, she left her daughter's home in Williamstown at 5 p.m. with the intention of visiting some friends in Collingwood.
+On Thursday last, the day of her death, she left her daughter's home in Williamstown at 5 p.m., with the intention of visiting some friends in Collingwood.
 The police were unable to trace where she had been from the time she left home until half past 9 on the same evening, when she was seen by Constable Vickers at the corner of Rupert street and Victoria parade.
 About an hour and a half afterwards...she was found in Islington street Collingwood, near to Dr. Singleton's Night Shelter.
 (29)

 Was Catherine Smith killed by a serial killer?

 Later reports identified the third victim as thirty year-old, Rose Sumner (nee McGinty).
-Rose was married at 17 and the married life of the couple is stated to have been throughout one of misery; it which produced five children and misfortune rapidly proceeded misfortune, her husband was jailed, three children were taken into care, she found employment as a bar maid at a hotel in Collingwood, but was sacked because she was drunk.
-It appears the next day she met man John Finnegan and her fate was sealed as he inflicted repeated acts of violence upon her, which caused her death.
+Rose was married at 17 and the married life of the couple is stated to have been throughout one of misery; it produced five children and misfortune rapidly proceeded misfortune, her husband was jailed, three children were taken into care, she found employment as a bar maid at a hotel in Collingwood, but was sacked because she was drunk.
+It appears the next day she met a man named John Finnegan and her fate was sealed as he inflicted repeated acts of violence upon her, which caused her death.
 John Finnegan, who lived in Hoddle Street, Collingwood was charged and found guilty of her murder and was initially sentenced to death but this was commuted to life in prison, so Rose did achieve justice of some sort.
 (31)

 It was reported that Jane Johnson had fallen on evil times due to drink and dissolute habits and that Catherine had smelt of alcohol and add that to the fact that she had previously stayed at the Night Shelter – it put both these women into the unfortunate class.
 (33) It seems that these women were not valued and that their deaths which appear to have been of a sadistic sexual nature were not taken seriously.
 You have to wonder did they also have the misfortune to meet John Finnegan?